johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 #### This is as far as I have worked so far.
 #### The stuff below is unorganized material for the tutorial.
-* A short tutorial of how to sign a transaction bundle will go here.
-* A discussion of why your should keep a copy of all the scripts you execute will go here.
 * A short tutorial of how to encrypt a signed transaction bundle will go here.
 * A short tutorial of how to pass the signed transaction bundle from the offline machine to the online machine will go here.
 * A short tutorial of how to decrypt the bundle will go here.